Protect your Android against spyware with Avast One

 A voice command starts your TV, a smart TV camera recommends a show based on facial recognition, and viewing data helps serve relevant ads on your smartphone.
 This type of interconnectivity has privacy implications and could be a backdoor for hackers.
-Learn about smart TV spying and how Avast Free Antivirus’s built-in Wi-Fi scanner can protect your smart home.
+Learn about smart TV spying and how the built-in network security features in Avast One can protect your smart home.

 This article contains:

 Yes, your smart TV is watching you, in the sense that it collects data about what you watch.
 Smart TV surveillance uses automatic content recognition (ACR) to gather data about your viewing habits.
 Your smart TV may also have a smart TV camera and microphone to help with data collection.

 A basic question to ask is: Does my smart TV have a camera?
 If yes, then your smart TV camera is watching you — but not always in a creepy way.
 A smart TV camera is required to give you the advanced features you willingly signed up for: video chat, facial recognition, gesture control, and so on.